 There may be other defenses available depending on the circumstances in your particular case.
 If you need assistance with defending charges of Child Abuse in Houston, Attorney Charles Johnson can help you understand your rights with respect to child abuse laws in your state.
 You can contact him directly day or night at (713) 222-7577 to discuss your case.

-Hire the Best Houston Child Abuse Lawyer: The Charles Johnson Law Firm
+Hire Houston Child Abuse Lawyer: The Charles Johnson Law Firm

 The abuse or neglect of a child can have devastating effects on children and their families, as can false allegations, underreporting, and lack of knowledge.
 Child abuse is often zealously prosecuted and certain people are required by law to report instances of child abuse believed to have taken place.